jagregory/cote/README.md

 # cote - COmpiled TEmplates for Go

-Cote is a template compiler for Go.
-Use it to precompile HTML (or other) templates and embed them in your Go packages.
+Cote is a bare-bones templating language for Go.
+It does not have an interpreter, or a custom language.
+It simply mixes Go with HTML (or your other text-based language of choice), and compiles them to pure Go. *Cote is a compile-time template language.*

+Templates are written in HTML with Go embedded with `<% %>` and `<%= %>` tags.
+The `cote` utility converts these templates into Go code files.
+The generated code is then compiled into your package, and usable without the original HTML files.

 ## Install